jordanlgraham/entreamigos_es/wp-content/plugins/seo-image/readme.txt

 Plugin by [Vladimir Prelovac](http://www.prelovac.com/vladimir/ "Vladimir Prelovac").

-If you like what I do in WordPress, you will also like [ManageWP](http://managewp.com "Manage WordPress sites") service.
+If you like what I do in WordPress, you will also like the [ManageWP](https://managewp.com "Manage WordPress sites") service.

 == Changelog ==

+= 3.0.5 =
+* Fixed XSS issue (credit to Ryan Satterfield)

+= 3.0.4 =
+* Fixed default options

+= 3.0.3 =
+* Fixed warning messages

+= 3.0.2 =
+* Fixed warning message

+= 3.0.1 =
+* Made clear the plugin works by modyfying the image during output, and not changing images in the post editor or in media library as some people expected
+* Debug notices

+= 3.0 =
+* Major rewrite and optimization of the plugin
+* New tags to use in ALT and TITLE attributes
+* All reported bugs fixed
+* WordPress 4.1 and up compatible

+= 2.7.6 =
+* WordPress 3.8 compatibility.

+= 2.7.5 =
+* XSS and CSRF fixes

+= 2.7.4 =
+* WordPress 3.5.1 Compatibility

 = 2.7.3 =
-* reverted change from 2.7.2 as it broke article view on some installations
+* Reverted change from 2.7.2 as it broke article view on some installations

 = 2.7.2 =
 * Fixed incompatiblity with mapping plugin [Leaflet Maps Marker](http://www.mapsmarker.com)